-3.2 Definition of plant closure
+3.2.
+Definition of plant closure

-Because we study the causal impact of job loss on public health costs using plant closure as exogenous source of job loss, we have to make precise how we define a plant closure and how we define a job loss due to a plant closure.
+Because we study the causal impact of job loss on public health costs using plant closure as exogenous source of job loss, we have to be precise about how we define a plant closure and how we define a job loss due to a plant closure.